mMONTAGEe/CRYPTO-Bot/README.md

 ## Table of contents 📑
-* CRYPTO Discord Bot.
-Kinda small but knows essential things
+* CRYPTO Discord Bot. template to easily start making your Discord bots.
-* Java/JDA/Good friends
+* Made by --> Java/JDA/Eclipse IDE - Intellij IDEA/Good friends

 ## General info ✔
-The CRYPTO Bot.
-Made by mMONTAGEe and ROMVoid95.
-Operating in 4 servers.

-The Crypto Bot now officialy Became template for Future bot developments.
+So basically. i want to help people. that was to make their discord bot.
+But dont know how to start.
+This is template. with basic stuff.
+To make start easier.
+(Do not contain database for multiserver operating).
+* Im always ready to help people.

+*Starting KIT included in this Repository*

 ## Technologies 💻
-Project is created with: Eclipse IDE
-* Program used: Eclipse IDE (sometimes Intellij)
+Coded in --> Eclipse IDE - Intellij IDEA
-* Coded to version: Java 8
+* Java 8
-*A infinite thanks for ROMVoid95 (most of codes), (General Griveous) For support and (AgentX49) For something good.
+* JDA

 ## Setup & Run 🙌